Code-Screen/Code-Screen.github.io/docs/deleting-candidates.md

 # Deleting Candidates

-To delete candidates for a particular test, click the checkbox beside each candidate you want to delete.
+To delete candidates for a particular assessment, click the checkbox beside each candidate you want to delete.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>